 Step into Messi’s boots at Camp Nou

-The home of one of the world’s biggest powers in football: FC Barcelona.
-With 26 La Liga titles, 30 Copa del Rey victories and five Champions League trophies, it is a sporting institution of gargantuan proportion.
+The home of one of the world’s biggest football clubs: FC Barcelona.
+With 27 La Liga titles, 31 Copa del Rey victories and five Champions League trophies, it is a sporting institution of gargantuan proportion.

-Fitting then, that they play their games in this beast of a stadium.
-First opened in 1957, the Camp Nou is the largest stadium in Europe and fourth-largest in the world, with a. capacity of 99,354.
-While week-to-week it hosts the likes of Lionel Messi and Antoine Griezmann, the stadium has been the stage for historic matches.
+First opened in 1957, the Camp Nou is the largest stadium in Europe and fourth-largest in the world, with a capacity of 99,354.
+The stadium has been the stage for countless historic matches over the years.
 This is where Manchester United sealed their famous Treble by beating Bayern Munich in the last minute of the 1999 Champions League final.
-And it hosted five matches at the 1982 World Cup, including eventual champions Italy’s semi-final victory over Poland.
+It also hosted five matches at the 1982 World Cup, including eventual champions Italy’s semi-final victory over Poland.

-Sporting fans from across the globe flock to the Camp Nou, whether there’s a match on or not.
+Sporting fans from across the globe flock to the Camp Nou.
 The Players Experience Tour places you in the boots of your favourite players.
-Including VIP access to the home changing room, a walk alongside the pitch and a trip to the managers’ press conference, where there’ll be photo opportunities aplenty.
+Including VIP access to the home changing room, a walk alongside the pitch and a trip to the press conference space – ideal for photo opportunities.

 Relax on one of Barcelona’s many beaches

-Like many of Spain’s most popular cities, Barcelona is a coastal city.
-Along the east of the city are a number of beaches where locals and tourists soak up the sun.
+Part of the huge draw that Barcelona on visitors from around the world is that it is a coastal city.
+A number of beaches stretch up the coastline where locals and tourists soak up the sun.
 But the key is to know where the locals go, and where the tourists relax.

 Take to the seas on a sailing cruise

-Sailing tours are run throughout the summer, taking you out into the tranquil Mediterranean to check out the Catalan landmarks.
+Sailing tours are run throughout the summer, taking you out into the tranquil Mediterranean to check out the Catalan landmarks and the famous city skyline from a rare perspective.
 Or, simply relax away from the hubbub of the city and the circuit.
 Many packages include drinks and tapas, along with the unique chance to step aboard a luxury yacht.

 Explore three countries in a single day

-Although, the more adventurous amongst you might be looking to explore the land as much as the sea.
-As Barcelona is in the north of Spain, it’s within touching distance of not only the south coast of France, but the small landlocked country Andorra.
+The more adventurous fans might be looking to explore the land as much as the sea.
+As Barcelona is in the north of Spain, it is within touching distance of not only the south coast of France, but the small landlocked country Andorra.

-The unique ‘Three Countries in One Day’ tour takes you from Barcelona to scenic Bagà, before crossing the border into France, and making your way back down through stunning Andorra.
+The unique ‘Three Countries in One Day’ tour takes you from Barcelona to scenic Bagà, into France, and then back down through stunning Andorra.

-The tour takes around a 11-12 hours, so requires a full commitment, but is well-worth it for the sake of maximising your travelling experience.
+The tour takes around a 11-12 hours, so requires a full commitment, but it is a unique opportunity to tick off three countries and maximising your travelling experience.

 Sample great food at Mercat de la Boqueria

-When it’s not action on track, a week in Spain is always going to revolve around food.
-Labelling itself the ‘best market in the world’, this is where you’ll be able to browse over 200 stalls heaving with traditional Catalan food.
+Off track, a week in Spain is always going to revolve around food.
+If you take a stroll down the most famous street in Barcelona, Las Ramblas, you won’t miss this impressive building.
+Advertising itself as the best market in the world, this is where you’ll be able to browse over 200 stalls heaving with traditional Catalan food.

 Try the tapas at Bodega Biarritz

-However, upon your return from the Spanish Grand Prix, you’ll probably be looking for some authentic tapas cooked traditionally.
+However, upon your return from the Spanish Grand Prix, you’ll probably be looking for some authentic and traditional tapas.
 Look no further than Bodega Biarritz, one of the most popular restaurants in the city.

-Wherever you look in Barcelona, you’ll find Gaudi.
-Gaudi here, Gaudi there, Gaudi everywhere.
-Fifteen of the Catalan architect’s 20 designs are in the city, and that includes the currently unfinished Sargrada Familia.
+Wherever you turn in Barcelona, you’ll find building by the architect Gaudi.
+Fifteen of the Catalan’s 20 designs can be found in the city, and that includes the unfinished Sagrada Familia.

-Building began in 1882, nearly 140 years ago, and is set to be completed by 2026 – a whole 144 years of work.
-The basilica is part of the NESCO World Heritage Site that comprises seven of the architect’s work in the city, and is a sight to behold.
+Building began in 1882 – around 140 years ago!
+Gaudi’s masterpiece is set to be completed by 2026, 144 years of work.
+The truly awe-inspiring basilica is part of the UNESCO World Heritage Site that comprises seven of the architect’s work in the city.

 While you could check out the building from the ground, head to the rooftop bar at nearby Hotel Ayre, for a unique view and selfie opportunity.